seynard/vcf_cleanup/README.md

 * limit_miss=0.05
 * limit_het=0.01
 * limit_GQfiltered=0.2
-* quantile_prob_above_threshold=0.1
-  - In this example, any of the variables above for which variants are kept above a threshold is set to -999, will be adjusted to eliminate 10 % of the data.
+* quantile_prob_above_threshold=0.1 #In this example, any of the variables above for which variants are kept above a threshold is set to -999, will be adjusted to eliminate 10 % of the data.
-* quantile_prob_below_threshold=0.9
-   - In this example, any of the variables above for which variants are kept below a threshold is set to -999, will be adjusted to eliminate 10 % of the data.
+* quantile_prob_below_threshold=0.9 #In this example, any of the variables above for which variants are kept below a threshold is set to -999, will be adjusted to eliminate 10 % of the data.
-* kept_above_threshold="MQ_QUAL_QD\~GQ\~GQ"
-* kept_below_threshold="FS_SOR_allele\~miss_het\~GQfiltered"
-  - kept_above_threshold and kept_below_threshold: variables are separated by "_" and groups of variables by "~".
-The number of groups of variables must be the same, hence GQ in two groups for kept_above_threshold
+* kept_above_threshold="MQ_QUAL_QD\~GQ\~GQ" #variables for which we want to filter (keep SNPs) above a certain threshold
+* kept_below_threshold="FS_SOR_allele\~miss_het\~GQfiltered" #variables for which we want to filter keep SNPs) below a certain threshold

+For the purpose of the diagnostic, filters need to be applied in a specific order (here defined as i) technical variable such as SOR, FS, number of alleles ... ii) quality variables such as QUAL and QD and iii) sample specific variables such as rate of missing genotypes, heterozygotes calls, and GQ content.
+The '~' separate groups of variables, the '_' separate each variable within a group.

 ### 4.3.
 Variables to edit for type of run
 * The variable #run can take the values: 'diagnostic', 'filter_all' or 'filter_sequential'